 cur = cur.nextEach operation on a chained hashmap follows the same shape:

-put): Hash the key with hash_function to get the index, then add the new key-value pair to the end of the linked list at that index.get): Hash the key with hash_function to get the index, then walk the linked list at that index to find the matching key.remove): Same as retrieval, but remove the node once you find it.Open addressing is another way to handle collisions.
+put): Hash the key with hash_function to get the index, then add the new key-value pair to the end of the linked list at that index.get): Hash the key with hash_function to get the index, then walk the linked list at that index to find the matching key.remove): Same as retrieval, but remove the node once you find it.Open addressing is the other way to handle collisions, and it allocates nothing new.
+Chaining works, but every chain node costs extra memory and a pointer hop.
 Unlike chaining, which uses linked lists at each index, open addressing stores only one element per index.
 When a collision happens, the hashmap looks for the next available slot and puts the new key-value pair there.
 Overlapping elements get a new home somewhere else in the table:

 class MyHashMap: